chulminy/CIVE497-CIVE700/README.md

 * [**Markdown**](tutorial/markdown)

 ## Course Textbook
 This course is not based on any particular textbook.
-The instructor will provide relevant keywords (search by yourself), reading materials, and links in each class.
+The instructor will provide relevant keywords (search by yourself), reading materials, and website links in each class.

 ## Course Outline
 Slides and tutorials are will be updated soon.